 In case you missed, read the first part of Hampta Pass Trek : It’s okay to fall, but fall with grace

 The most challenging things of a Monsoon trek is not walking wearing a poncho/rain jacket in the day time; but it is getting out of your warm and cozy sleeping bag wearing your jacket, searching for the torch and then making your way towards the toilet tent.
 And all the while when it’s raining cats and dogs.
-That’s much much tougher!
+That’s much much tough!

-8th August, 2016
+8th August 2016

 As the morning mist lifted we were able to see the campsite.
 Active waterfall adorned the ridges that surrounded us.
 The stream that flowed by the side of our campsite was gurgling happily.
 It was the perfect mountain morning call.
-At one point of time, while sipping a cup of hot coffee, I felt like the mountains were singing to me.
+At one point in time, while sipping a cup of hot coffee, I felt like the mountains were singing to me.
 It was time to get ready and move to our next campsite: Balu ka Gera.

 Although it was a short distance today, this was a trickier path.
 I started off great in the beginning.
 My lungs found it easier to breathe.
 The night’s rest had acclimatized me well.
-However, as we gained height crossing streams and climbing boulders, I had to stop frequently for breather.
+However, as we gained height crossing streams and climbing boulders, I had to stop frequently for a breather.
 But unlike yesterday where I would tread real slow, testing stone’s grip and not trusting my footing, today I had more confidence while stepping on it.
 I was finally able to tell my brain to stop thinking so much and just take the step ahead, “Jo hoga dekha jaayega”.

 By the time we reached our resting point, I realized two things:

-- You lose track of time in mountains, or atleast I did.
+- You lose track of time in mountains, or at least I did.
 It was either day time or night time that I recognized.
 I would realize that it is noon when we stopped to have our lunch.

-- Second, in the old age I wouldn’t have difficulty adapting to a walking stick when my knees turn weak and are unable to support me.
+- Second, in the old age, I wouldn’t have difficulty adapting to a walking stick when my knees turn weak and are unable to support me.

-There is something about flowing water that attracts me.
 There is something soothing about the gurgling sound that it makes.
 Most of my fellow trekkers were of the same opinion as I. The photographers in our group were having a gala time.
 As we had reached the place while it was still daylight and Sun had some mercy on us and was peeking through the clouds every now and then.

-That night it really rained cats and dogs, I mean it just poured and poured the whole night.
+That night it really rained cats and dogs, it just poured and poured the whole night.
 Promising a difficult weather tomorrow.
 Although I was more worried about missing out on Chandratal, lest the weather played a spoilsport.

 Continued… Look Down.
 Breathe Deeply.
 Keep Walking